randomwalk94/academic-kickstart/content/home/index.md

 +++
 # News

-The website is going through a big update.
-I'm not teaching this semester.

 "Sarcasm is the lowest form of wit but the highest form of intelligence" - Oscar Wilde.

 "No betting system can convert a subfair game into a profitable enterprise..." — Probability and Measure (second edition, page 94) by Patrick Billingsley.